Automotive Control Systems

 Compensation of drivetrain oscillations and the adaptive control of automatic gear boxes are examples for applications in the drivetrain area.
 ABS control, suspension control and vehicle dynamic control increase the drive ability of the vehicle and support the driver in dangerous situations.
 Airbag-systems with automatic recognition of seat occupancy improve passive safety of the passengers in case of an accident.
 Another large area of control applications are comfort functions like air-condition or navigation systems.

 Uplatz provides this comprehensive course on Automotive Control Systems.
-This is video-based online course (self-paced training).

 Course/Topic - Automotive Control Systems - all lectures